BerkeleyLab/Bedrock/axi/README.md

      valid for every transaction).
 The AXI-to-localbus modules (`axi_lb.v` and `axi_lb_cdc.v`) discard the WSTRB signal (assume all bytes of WDATA are valid for every transaction).
      The test peripheral (`axi_dummy.v`) respects WSTRB.
+  6. The clock-domain-crossing `axi_cdc.v` stretches a transaction to extend the handshake across the domain boundary.
+This works for all clock ratios, but could be optimized for a given ratio by simply stretching pulses as required.
+By quasi-Monte-Carlo methods, this stretched handshake circuit adds an average of 4 cycles to each transaction (cycles being measured relative to the slower clock) which translates to a roughly 50% performance penalty compared to the single-domain solution.

 __NOTE__: Some tests (`axi_lb*_tb.v`) critically depend on the pre-loaded values stored in `lb_dummy.v`, so there is a bit of cross-dependency here.